Sanremo: Economy

 Sanremo's Mediterranean climate and attractive seacoast setting on the Italian Riviera make it a popular tourist destination.
 Besides tourism, the city is active in the production of extra virgin-grade olive oil, whose regional "designation of origin" is protected (D.O.P., Denominazione di Origine Protetta).
 It is one of the agricultural commodities in western Liguria and in particular within the province of Imperia.
 Sanremo is known as the City of Flowers (la Città dei Fiori), this being another important aspect of the economy of the city.
-The nearby towns of Arma di Taggia, Bordighera and Ospedaletti are also involved in the cultivation of flowers for the international flower market of Sanremo.
+The nearby towns of Arma di Taggia, Bordighera and Ospedaletti are also involved in the cultivation of flowers for the international flower market.

 The Municipal Casino, built in 1905, is an example of Art Nouveau building.
-The Ariston Theatre offers annual series of concerts, operas and theatre plays.
+The Ariston Theatre offers an annual series of concerts, operas and theatre plays.
 The Symphony Orchestra is one of twelve symphony orchestras recognized by the state of Italy; it performs some 120 concerts throughout the year, most in the Municipal Casino's Opera Theatre.